What To Do About A Frozen Evaporator Coil

 What Should You Do Immediately When You Find a Frozen Coil?

 When your evaporator coil freezes, you should first turn off your air conditioning.
-Continuing to run the air conditioner when the coil is frozen can cause compressor failure.
+Continuing to run the air conditioner when the coil is frozen can cause the compressor to fail.
 This is a costly repair that could mean replacing the entire air conditioning system.

 Is It Safe to Keep Running Your Air Conditioner With Frozen Coils?